lantunes/jbehave-buddy/README.md

 JBehave BuDDy is a desktop application that helps you write story files.
 It provides a graphical interface for creating, editing, and formatting stories.

+Q: Why a separate application?
+Why not use an existing IDE JBehave plugin to edit story files?

+A: The answer to these questions is quite simple: not all members of a team that need to edit a story file are developers.
+In our practice, developers collaborate with QA and business analysts to write the stories.
+We have found that non-developers are usually more comfortable working outside an IDE.
+We needed a tool that met the needs of any member of the team.

 JBehave BuDDy:

 * validates your steps syntax and highlights keywords, making it harder to